xbot/omnifocus-plugin-generate-work-journal/README.md

 ## Quick Start Guide

+### Dependencies

+This plugin depends on the [omnifocus-plugin-libdev](https://github.com/xbot/omnifocus-plugin-libdev) library.

 ### Installation

 Clone the repo and link it in the Automation Configuration dialog in OmniFocus, or add it as a git submodule to the default plugin folder of OmniFocus.
 I recommend the latter for an easier synchronization with other devices.